Size: Transcript: 147 pages

 Format: Originally recorded on 4 memory cards.
 Reformatted in 2010 as 6 digital wav files.
 Duration is 5 hr., 36 min.

-Summary: An interview of Anne Rorimer conducted 2010 Nov.
-15-16, by Judith Olch Richards, for the Archives of American Art's Elizabeth Murray Oral History of Women in the Visual Arts project, at Rorimer's home, in Chicago, Ill.
+Summary: An interview of Anne Rorimer conducted 2010 November 15-16, by Judith Olch Richards, for the Archives of American Art's Elizabeth Murray Oral History of Women in the Visual Arts project, at Rorimer's home, in Chicago, Illinois.